Shahadat-ngup/php-keycloak-Oauth2/README.md

    KEYCLOAK_CLIENT_SECRET=your-client-secret
    KEYCLOAK_REDIRECT_URI=http://localhost:8000/login.php
    ```
+   **⚠️ Important**: The `.env` file contains sensitive information and is excluded from git via `.gitignore`.
+Never commit this file to version control.
 Note: The values have to be taken from Keycloak Client and make sure PKCE is active inside the client in the Advanced tab
 ## Keycloak Setup